Preserve, Then Resolve: Many-to-Many Association and Robust Estimation with General-Purpose Visual Features: From DINOv3 Features to M-to-M Associations

-The vision Transformer~(ViT) architecture adopted by DINO divides an image into patches of a certain size, and all pixels in a patch share the same representation.
-In pursuit of a pixel-level description, we bi-linearly interpolate DINO features at interest points identified by the SuperPoint model~\cite{detone2018superpoint}, which is also trained in a self-supervised manner while specialized at interest point detection and description.
-We choose the `token' facet from the last layer of DINOv2/v3 models, as suggested by per-layer analysis on correspondence quality in~\cite{zhang2023tale, simeoni2025dinov3}.
-Among the family of DINOv3 models distilled from the gigantic 7B-parameters teacher, we choose the efficient and widely adopted ViT-L model with patch size 16x16~(ViT-L/16), which achieves performance close to that of the 7B model~\cite{simeoni2025dinov3}.
-Similarly, we choose the 14x14 ViT-L model with registers~(ViT-L/14 w/ reg) for DINOv2~\cite{oquab2023dinov2}.
+The Vision Transformer~(ViT) architecture adopted by DINO divides an image into patches of a fixed size, and all pixels in a patch share the same representation.
+To obtain pixel-level description, we bilinearly interpolate DINOv3 features at interest points identified by SuperPoint~\cite{detone2018superpoint}.
+We follow LightGlue~\cite{lindenberger2023lightglue} to extract a maximum of 2048 keypoints per image.
+Among the family of distilled DINOv3 models, we choose the efficient and widely adopted ViT-L/16 model that achieves performance close to that of the 7B-parameter teacher model~\cite{simeoni2025dinov3}.
+Fig.~\ref{fig::pipeline} overviews the full pipeline.